 Four of us (three guys, one girl) are put in one room, three in the other.
 We are given shorts and a shirt to change in to, instead of a robe.
 There is no locker room or privacy barriers.
 Nor New Age music playing in the background.
 Nor even four beds; only one bed and three futons on the ground.
 The handlers kind of bow at us (Japan doesn’t have a monopoly on the bow) and leave us to change and get ready.

-Every few minutes she stops inflecting pain on my back and grabs my ass, slaps it, and shakes it around as if she were playing shuffleboard.
-My three friends are also in the room — all our asses are being slapped around.
+Every few minutes, she stops inflecting pain on my back and grabs my ass, slaps it, and leaves red marks.
 It is crazy.
 Whack, slap, karate-chop.
 Everything.
-The sound of slapped asses echoes in the room.
-(Afterwards, my ass felt relaxed, but also a bit misused and talked down to.)
+The sound of slapped skin echoes in the room, as everyone is experiencing the same thing in real time.

 Then she turns me over and I lie on my back.
 She offers me some tea at the halfway point in the massage.
-I sip greedily, burning my whole mouth as I always do.
+Reeling from the pain, I sip greedily, burning my whole mouth.

 Then, working recklessly with her hands, she moves to the groin area.
 It’s an area fraught with hazards.
-When my friend in the futon next to me starts laughing, and the masseuse laughs softly as well out of embarrassment, I know he had just been violated.
-The friend later confirmed: “Tip and some shaft.”
-My other friend, in the room over, also reported some foul play in the groin area: “A couple handfuls, at least."
-I made it out unscathed, which is surprising, because my math friends tell me bigger targets usually increase the chance of contact.
-Again, I leave these things to the numbers people to figure out.
+My friend in the futon next to me starts laughing, and the masseuse laughs softly as well out of embarrassment.
+He has just been violated.
+The friend afterward confirmed: “Tip and some shaft.”
+My other friend, in the room over, also reported some foul play in the groin area: “A couple handfuls, at least.”

-The massage ends.
-I open my eyes.
-The masseuse crouches over me and hands me a feedback form.
+When the massage ended, the masseuse crouches over me and hands me a feedback form.
 Huh?
 10 seconds after the massage ends I’m being asked to give feedback?
+No time to relax, I guess.
 I write, in English, “Nice job.”
 I hand it to her.
 She says something to my Chinese friend in Chinese.
-He translates: she finds it strange I write with my left-hand.
+He translates: She finds it strange I write with my left-hand.
 Just another day in the life of an oppressed lefty.

 We step outside into the warm Beijing night, laughing and comparing notes, and hail a cab.
 When I get back to my room, I crave familiarity to recover from the trauma.
 So I grab my emergency jar of peanut butter.